Good morning, you epic article writer, you.

 It all starts on morning one.

-Morning 1: Start with a mind mapping tool
+Morning 1: Start with a mind-mapping tool

 Slippers on?
 Favorite beverage at your side?
 It’s time to begin.

-Your subheads can branch out from there.
+Then, learn how to write subheadings.
 Subheads form the backbone of your content: get these right, and everything else will flow.

 Your subheads should be informative enough that someone scanning your post will understand the gist of it.